NIAAA Funding Policies and Considerations

 To manage its budget effectively, NIAAA implements several across-the-board policies:

-• Early Stage Investigator (ESI) Policy: To support the future of the research workforce, NIAAA provides "special consideration" to ESIs.
-This typically includes a preferential payline (higher percentile) compared to established investigators for R01 applications.
+- Early Stage Investigator (ESI) Policy: To support the future of the research workforce, NIAAA provides "special consideration" to ESIs.
+This typically includes additional funding considerations when comparing meritorious R01 grant applications from ESIs with those from established investigators.

 For technical issues E-mail OER Webmaster